 Chicken Tikka Masala is supposed to be the nation’s favourite curry, but I think it is a pretty insipid and bland sort of thing.
 However, the idea of curries made with meat previously cooked in a tandoor is quite appealing.
-A lot of restaurants do such thins and they are pretty tasty.
+A lot of restaurants do such things and they are pretty tasty.
 I wonder if it is a good way of using up chicken and lamb tikka that has been prepped but not used?

-Anyway, I marinated some skinned but bone-in chicken thighs in a marinade of yoghurt, chilli and garlic paste, salt, turmeric, cumin, coriander and dried methi leaves for about 24 hours in the fridge.
+Anyway, I marinated some skinned but bone-in chicken thighs in a marinade of yoghurt, Kashmiri chilli powder and garlic paste, salt, turmeric, cumin, coriander and dried methi leaves for about 24 hours in the fridge.

 I part roasted the chicken in a 220 C oven for about 15 minutes and set it aside.
 While this was cooking I made a sauce with onion, garlic and ginger paste fried in rapeseed oil with ground cumin and coriander until the oil began to separate out, to which I added chopped tinned tomatoes, tomato purée and the marinade with some water.

 This was cooked until all nicely thickened and when the oil was beginning to separate out on top.